After delivering strong returns in the first half of the 2023 calendar year, investment markets have experienced volatility.

 - We don’t put all our eggs in one basket.
 Our options are diversified across many asset classes in many locations.
 Different markets and assets react in different ways so the risk is spread.

-- Towards the end of 2017 we started to make our portfolios somewhat more conservative as a result of assets becoming more expensive.
-We did this by selling part of our share and property portfolios and holding the proceeds in cash.
-This action has delivered a measure of protection against the recent market volatility.
+- Progressively over 2021, we started to adjust our portfolios towards a more conservative asset allocation stance, as equity markets rose and we became aware of rising potential risks.
+We did this by selling part of our share portfolios and holding more cash.
+This action has thus far delivered a measure of protection against the recent market volatility.

 - All of our share portfolios are actively managed.
 Our professional fund managers build our portfolios by identifying those shares that are expected to deliver the best outcomes given the current and expected future economic environment.
 Although our portfolios haven’t escaped negative returns, many of our fund managers have done better than the market during periods of volatility.

 This period of volatility is coming after a period of strong returns, which saw TelstraSuper deliver some of the strongest returns to 30 June 2021 in our 31 year history.
 The year to 30 June 2022 was a moderately negative year for our diversified investment options, but so far (to mid March) the 2023 financial year has been positive for our diversified options, despite the recent falls in markets.

 Things to consider if you are thinking about switching

 Do you have time to ride out short term bumps?If you won’t be accessing your super for years to come, there’s still time to ride out any short term bumps and then potentially benefit when markets recover.
 Even if you’re nearing retirement your savings could still be invested for another 20+ years.

 Will you miss out when the market bounces back?